 If you recoat linseed oil before it becomes dry enough for a recoat, there will be solvent trapped in the existing coat.
 The presence of solvent in the existing coat will dampen the second coat and cause it to remain wet and sticky.

-How Do You Know When Linseed Oil Is Cured?
+How Do You Know When Linseed Oil Is Dry?

-- When the linseed oil no longer looks wet or reflective, it has cured.
+- When it no longer looks wet or reflective, it has cured.

-- When the linseed oil has developed a gold, amber-like, or yellowish tone, it has cured.
+- When it has developed a gold, amber-like, or yellowish tone, it has cured.

 - When the linseed oil becomes water-resistant.